U.S. Corporate Law and Strategy

 - $3,950 – Applications Accepted After March 1, 2020

 *The program fee includes all lectures and course materials.
-Lodging and transportation to and from Penn Law to be arranged by students.
+Lodging and transportation to and from the Law School to be arranged by students.

 In the event that a program is cancelled by the University of Pennsylvania Carey Law School, all paid registration fees would be reimbursed.
 The Law School is not responsible for non-refundable travel arrangements or other planning expenses incurred.